CodeReclaimers/btce-api/README.md

     (asks, bids); each of these is a list of (price, volume) tuples.
 See the example usage in samples/show_depth.py.

+    getTicker(pair) - Retrieve the ticker information (high, low, avg, etc.) for the given pair.
+Returns a Ticker instance, which has members high, low, avg, vol, vol_cur, last, buy, sell, updated, and server_time.

+    getTradeFee(pair) - Retrieve the fee (in percent) associated with trades for a given pair.

     getTradeHistory(pair) - Retrieve the trade history for the given pair.
     Returns a list of Trade instances.
 Each Trade instance has members trade_type (either "bid" or "ask"), price, tid (transaction ID?), amount,